Stone Hearts Craft Idea

 While summer is coming to its end – slowly here in Greece, thankfully – I am starting to implement some ideas I had before we started going to the beach.
-I love beach decor in houses and I saw some super cute heart shaped craft ideas on Pinterest that were perfect to make with the kids.
+I love beach decor in houses and I saw some super cute heart-shaped craft ideas on Pinterest that were perfect to make with the kids.
 We gathered a lot of beautiful stone hearts and I thought that they would make some great summer keepsakes as well.

 I am not that much of a swim-in-the-sea person but I just love days at the beach.
 I spend most of the time – when I am not enjoying the sun and sound of the ocean – walking along the beach and looking for things worth picking up.
-Such things are mainly sea glass pieces, heart-shaped rocks, seashells, driftwood and so on.
+Such things are mainly sea glass pieces, heart-shaped rocks, seashells, driftwood, and so on.
 My son comes along when he is not in the sea playing, as he is a collector of all things rare and special!
 So we managed to gather a few pieces and they are just enough to make the things I wanted.
-Here is how to make the first of the super easy summer crafts!
+Here is how to make the first of the super-easy summer crafts!
 You can check out the other two DIY summer decors we made here:

 The most time-consuming part is finding some nice pebbles in the shape of a heart, naturally.
 My sweet boy always comes running to give me his hearts as soon as he finds them (and of course my heart melts every single time he does it).
 And I make sure to give both of my kids a couple of heart stones when I find some.
 So we ended up with nine colorful heart stones, perfect for our craft idea.

 Craft materials needed to make framed stone hearts